sfc-gh-dwilczak/tutorials/docs/snowflake/azure/blob.md

     use role sysadmin;

-    -- Create a database to store our schemas. create database if not exists raw
+    -- Create a database to store our schemas. create database if not exists raw;
-        comment='This is only raw data from your source.';

     -- Create the schema.
 The schema stores all objects. create schema if not exists raw.azure;